 - Performs such other functions consistent with NHCP’s institutional mandate and existing laws.

 Organizational Structure The head of the HPD is the Architect V with specialized training in the field of historic conservation.
-It is divided into three sections, each headed by a Senior History Researcher, namely:
+It is divided into two sections, each headed by a Senior History Researcher, namely:

 Architectural and Survey Section The Architectural and Survey Section is the HPD component that specifically undertakes the planning, design, implementation, supervision and monitoring of the restoration/preservation of historic sites and structures.
 This section includes architects, engineers, and draftsmen.